Das-Kollektiv/tdme2/README-BuildingHowTo.md

 ## 1.5.
 Windows MSC/X64(tested on Windows 7 Ultimate)
 ### 1.5.1 Install packages
 Install Visual Studio 2019 Community Edition and install Windows 7 SDK.
+Be aware that the makefile uses the default installation paths for libraries and headers.

 ### 1.5.2.
 Download or clone repository

-Use a GIT client with the following URL: https://github.com/andreasdr/tdme2 and clone to a folder into your home folder like "tdme" OR
-Send your browser to "https://github.com/andreasdr/tdme2" and click "Clone or download/Download ZIP" and extract ZIP somewhere in your home folder, e.g. "tdme2".
+Use a GIT client with the following URL: https://github.com/andreasdr/tdme2 and clone to a folder into your home folder like "tdme2" OR send your browser to "https://github.com/andreasdr/tdme2" and click "Clone or download/Download ZIP" and extract ZIP somewhere in your home folder, e.g. "tdme2".

 ### 1.5.3.
 Build